ETS and Three New Resources

-In November, a group of us preterists will descend upon San Antonio to work in our exhibit booth at the Evangelical Theological Society (ETS) conference.
+In November 2016, a group of us preterists descend upon San Antonio to work in our exhibit booth at the Evangelical Theological Society (ETS) conference.
 This is our 18th consecutive year to do this.
 Our exhibit booth is in a prime location with high traffic, and on the same isle with Eerdmans, Baker, Kregel, and Answers In Genesis.
-One new helper will join us this year, Jacki Miller (British Columbia).
-This means we will have three people from Canada, including John and Barb Johnston (Ottawa).
-Returning veterans Edmund Lee (New Orleans), Mathew Dryden (San Francisco), and David Webster (Maine) will complete our crew.
+Two new helpers join us this year, David and Jacki Miller (British Columbia).
+This means we will have four people from Canada, including John and Barb Johnston (Ottawa).
+Returning veterans Edmund Lee (New Orleans), Mathew Dryden (San Francisco), Parker Voll (Rochester NY) and David Webster (Maine) will complete our crew.
 This is a huge opportunity to share the preterist message with thousands of conservative evangelical theologians, seminary students, and ministry leaders (over 2500 in attendance).
 But it comes at a high price.
-Our expenses for this event take a huge bite out of our budget.
-We could never do it without your help.
-And those of you who support this ministry share in all the good fruit that comes from these efforts.
-There is more information about this at the bottom of the page.
+Our expenses for this event take a huge bite out of our budget, and we are extremely grateful to all of you who financially support it and pray for our efforts there.
+You share in all the good fruit that comes from these efforts.

 Three New Resources